nomemory/andreinc-site/_posts/2021-04-22-writing-a-universal-chess-interface-client-in-java.md

 This task is a bit more complicated because it involves parsing *non-friendly* output from the engine.

-By default, an UCI-enabled chess engine only retrieves the single best line it founds.
+By default, a UCI-enabled chess engine only retrieves the single best line it founds.
 To retrieve more lines and their score, we first need to set the `MultiPV` option to `10`.

 Setting an option would be as simple as: